KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

     $data += 'four'
 ```

 Just remember that every time you use `+=` that you are duplicating and creating a new array.
-This is a not an issue for small datasets but it does not scale very well.
+This is a not an issue for small datasets but it scales extremely poorly.

 ## Pipeline assignment